nnanchari/CodingBat/README.md

-My soultions to CodingaBat problems.
+My solutions to CodingaBat problems.